 - 3. The Municipality seeks the PUC's approval of its Plan, which follows this petition, that describes the key features, structure, and operation of the Program and explains how the Plan meets the statutory requirements. - 4.
-In support of the plan, direct testimony has been provided by (i) Philip Hervey, Director of Planning, Building and Resiliency for the Town of Barrington, who has direct knowledge as to the process by which the plan was developed and approved, and (ii) Philip Carr, Managing Director for Energy Sales at Good Energy, who is an expert on the development and administration of Community Electricity Aggregation programs. - 5.
-The Municipality engaged in a competitive bidding process with other municipalities (City of Providence, City of Central Falls, and Town of South Kingstown) and jointly issued a Request for Proposals for Community Choice Aggregation Consulting Services.
+In support of the plan, direct testimony has been provided by (i) Thomas Deller, Director of the Central Falls Department of Planning and Economic Development, who has direct knowledge as to the process by which the plan was developed and approved, and (ii) Philip Carr, Managing Director for Energy Sales at Good Energy, who is an expert on the development and administration of Community Electricity Aggregation programs. - 5.
+The Municipality engaged in a competitive bidding process with other municipalities (City of Providence, Town of Barrington, and Town of South Kingstown) and jointly issued a Request for Proposals for Community Choice Aggregation Consulting Services.
 These municipalities selected Good Energy L.P. as its community choice aggregation consultant through an open and competitive process.
 The Municipality has entered into a Services Agreement with Good Energy L.P., which is acting as the Municipality's agent in this proceeding. - 6.
 The Municipality respectfully requests that the Commission conduct an expeditious review of this Petition to allow the Municipality to proceed with implementation to maximize benefits for eligible customers.
 Governmental aggregators are required to conduct their business openly and with full public participation.
 The Municipality requests a streamlined process, including a public hearing, and an opportunity for interested persons to submit written comments. - 7.
 The Municipality also respectfully requests approval to meet its, and its competitive supplier's, affirmative obligation under 810-RICR-140-05-3.4 et. seq. and R.I.
 Gen Laws § 39-26-9 to provide energy disclosure directly to consumers by employing an alternative disclosure strategy that may include public service announcements, postings at Municipality buildings and postings on the program website.
 Any requirement for quarterly direct mailings would be burdensome and expensive, raising the supply price for customers.